SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/02-Uniform-Resource-Locator.md

 **URLs** can only contain **ASCII characters**.

-This is why in order to send symbols that are not contained in the **ASCII Table** that part of the url will have to be encoded.
+This is why in order to send symbols that are not contained in the **ASCII Table** that part of the URL will have to be encoded.

-URL encoding is the process of replacing non-ASCII characters with combination of a percent sign **%** (Percentage encoding) and two hexadecimal digits.
+URL encoding is the process of replacing non-ASCII characters with a combination of a percent sign **%** (Percentage encoding) and two hexadecimal digits.

 This is the pattern used for a single character encoding: **%[character hex code]**.